DevRel-Foundation/.github/profile/README.md

 * [Code of Conduct][Code of Conduct]: Standards and guidelines for contributing to the Developer Relations Foundation.
 * [Calendar][calendar]: Official Developer Relations Foundation meeting Calendar
 * [LF Antitrust Policies][LF Antitrust Policies]: Policies that participants must adhere to when participating in DRF-related meetings, communication channels, or forums.
 * [Playbook][Playbook]: Hands-on resource for the community.
-Developer Relations Foundation Operational Guidelines.
+Developer Relations Foundation Operational Guidelines

 ## Get involved

 ### Discord

-We have a Discord channel where the community can ask questions, join regular calls focused on building this initiative together, and learn more about ways to get involved and contribute.
+We have a Discord channel where the community can ask questions, join regular working group calls focused on building this initiative together, and learn more about ways to get involved and contribute.

 <p align="center">
   <a href="https://discord.gg/ukMnmFjw43">